Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

-In this section we estimate the cost of block encoding the Hamiltonian for the H$_2$O molecule using valence coordinates for $J=0$~\cite{Sutcliffe2000}.
-A general vibrational KEO given in eq.~\ref{eq:KEO_def} for a triatomic molecule using valence coordinates can be expressed as \cite{Gatti2009}\cite{Hua1992}:
+To illustrate the scaling of $T$-gate and qubit requirements on a concrete example, we consider a specific molecule and a choice of internal coordinates.
+In this section we estimate the cost of block-encoding the Hamiltonian for the $J=0$ H$_2$O molecule using valence coordinates that are particularly useful in high accuracy calculations~\cite{Sutcliffe1986,Sutcliffe2000}.
+A general vibrational KEO given in Eq.~(\ref{eq:KEO_def}) for a triatomic molecule using valence coordinates can be expressed as \cite{Gatti2009}\cite{Hua1992}: